Line-fr/Kate/README.md

 Kate is a project to compute the ouput of quantum computer circuit using tradtionnal GPUs with the backend HIP or CUDA (coded in HIP with cuda translation via preprocessing).
-Kate support execution on multi nodes via MPI (both on CPU or GPU)
+Kate support execution on multi nodes via MPI (both on CPU or GPU) but also with multiple GPU on one node without MPI

 **Compilation**